OpenNebula/addon-kea-hooks/src/hooks/README.md

 *For example: we are building ISC Kea version `1.6.0` and inside of our ONElease4 hook directory is the symlink `./1.6.0` pointing to the directory `./v1.0.0`, where the source code of this hook resides.*

-`ikea` now will know which hooks and what version of them can be built with the ISC Kea version currently being built.
+The script now will know which hooks and what version of them can be built with the ISC Kea version currently being built.
 If no directory or symlink is present with the correspondent Kea version then this particular hook will be skipped - it will not be built and it will not be packaged.

 ### `kea-onelease-dhcp4`
 #### Version: `1.1.0`